SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: getLastMatch()
 					getLastMatches()

+		To access the Matches returned by the last find op in this Region.

-		:return: a :py:class:`Match` object or one or more match objects as an :py:class:`Iterator` object respectively
+		:return: a :py:class:`Match` object or a list of Match objects

 		All basic find operations (explicit like :py:meth:`Region.find()` or implicit like :py:meth:`Region.click()`) store the match in ``lastMatch``